Wichita State Shockers men's basketball: Second Final Four and undefeated regular season

 In the 2012–13 NCAA tournament, the Shockers upset top-seeded Gonzaga to move on to the Sweet 16 for the first time since 2006, followed by a 72–58 win over La Salle for their first Elite Eight appearance since 1981.
 They defeated Ohio State 70–66 for their first Final Four appearance since 1965, as well as their 30th win of the season, a then-Wichita State record.
-In the Final Four, Wichita State was defeated by the #1 overall seed and eventual tournament champion Louisville, 72–68 but that game was vacated by the NCAA.
+In the Final Four, Wichita State was defeated by the #1 overall seed and eventual tournament champion Louisville, 72–68 but that game was later vacated in 2018 by the NCAA.

 The 2013–14 season proved to be historic and possibly the greatest season in Shocker history.
 The Shockers cracked the top 10 at #2 in the nation in both major polls, for the first time since December 2006.
 It was the highest that the Shockers had been ranked that late in the season in school history.
 On February 25, with a win over Bradley, the Shockers became just the 11th Division I team to start the season 30–0.
 They were also the first team to do so solely in the regular season, as the prior 10 teams reached that mark in the postseason.
 A week later, with a dominating 68–45 win over Missouri State, the Shockers became the first Division I team to finish the regular season 31–0.
 The Shockers ran the table with the 2014 Missouri Valley Conference men's basketball tournament, winning all three games by double digits.
 This was the first time Wichita State won the Valley Tournament since 1987.
 The Shockers received the #1 ranking in the Midwest Region of the 2014 NCAA Division I men's basketball tournament.
-Wichita State blew out their first opponent, Cal Poly to become the first team in the history of college basketball to advance to a record of 35–0 (a mark matched by Kentucky in the 2014–15 season).
+Wichita State blew out their first opponent, Cal Poly, to become the first team in the history of college basketball to advance to a record of 35–0 (a mark matched by Kentucky in the 2014–15 season).
 The Shockers season ended with an instant classic of a game with the Kentucky Wildcats on a missed 3-pointer at the buzzer.
 Their final record ended up being 35–1.